bookofproofs/bookofproofs.github.io/_sources/history/19th-century/segre-corrado.md

 **Corrado Segre** was an Italian mathematician who was responsible for important early work in algebraic geometry.

 ### Mathematical Profile (Excerpt):
-* He had a brother, Arturo  Segre.
 * The young Corrado completed his secondary education at the Sommeiller Technical Institute in Turin where he had Giuseppe Bruno as a mathematics teacher.
 * At this time Giuseppe Bruno was also teaching descriptive geometry at the University of Turin and he gave the young Segre a great love of geometry.
 * Segre, only 16 years old, was awarded his diploma and received a prize of 300 lire from the Chamber of Commerce for being ranked first in his class at the Technical Institute.
-* Although Abramo Segre, Corrado's father, wanted him to train to be an engineer, his experiences of learning mathematics from Giuseppe Bruno made him very keen to study mathematics at university.
 * Gino Loria, who was to write famous texts on the history of mathematics, was a fellow student of Segre's and they remained friends throughout their lives.
 * In his fourth and final year of study (1882-83), in addition to the compulsory courses on Higher Mechanics, Astronomy and Mathematical Physics, Segre again followed the course of higher geometry given by D'Ovidio and the analysis course by Faà di Bruno.
 * Segre fully understood the importance of mastering both the geometrical methods as well as those of analysis.